Nikita Panin

+During Elizabeth's reign, he served as ambassador extraordinary to Denmark–Norway (1747–48), as well as ambassador extraordinary and minister plenipotentiary to Sweden (1748–59, and until June 1760).
+Under Catherine, he was the "first present" of the Collegium of Foreign Affairs (1765–83, actually until 1781; since 1763 and further).

 Early life and career

-Nikita Ivanovich Panin was born at Danzig, to the Russian commandant of Pärnu, the Estonian city where he would spend most of his childhood.
-In 1740, he entered the Russian army, and was rumored to be one of the favorites of Empress Elizabeth.
+Nikita Ivanovich Panin was born in Danzig, to the Russian commandant of Pärnu, the city where he would spend most of his childhood.
+In 1740, he entered the Imperial Russian Army, and was rumored to be one of the favorites of Empress Elizabeth.
 In 1747, he was accredited to Copenhagen as Russian minister, but a few months later was transferred to Stockholm, where for the next 12 years he played a conspicuous part as the chief opponent of the French party.
 During his residence in Sweden, Panin, who certainly had a strong speculative bent, is said to have conceived a fondness for constitutional forms of government.
-Politically, he was a pupil of Aleksei Bestuzhev; consequently, when in the middle 1750s, Russia suddenly turned francophile instead of francophobe, Panin's position became extremely difficult.
-However, he found a friend in Bestuzhev's supplanter, Mikhail Vorontsov, and when in 1760 he was unexpectedly appointed the governor of the little grand duke Paul, his influence was assured.
+Politically, he was a pupil of Alexey Bestuzhev-Ryumin; consequently, when in the middle 1750s, Russia suddenly turned Francophile instead of Francophobe, Panin's position became extremely difficult.
+However, he found a friend in Bestuzhev's supplanter, Mikhail Illarionovich Vorontsov, and when in 1760 he was unexpectedly appointed the governor of the little grand duke Paul, his influence was assured.